 Hitch lock pins generally come in two standard diameters: 1/2-inch and 5/8-inch.
 The one you need depends entirely on your receiver’s opening size.
 A 1/2-inch pin is designed for smaller, Class 1 and 2 hitches, which have a 1-1/4 inch receiver opening.
 For larger hitches, like Class 3, 4, and 5, you’ll need a 5/8-inch pin.
 These hitches typically have a 2-inch or 2-1/2 inch receiver opening.
 Using the correct diameter ensures a snug fit, which minimizes rattling and wear on both the pin and your receiver.
 You can learn more about the different trailer hitch classes to better understand your setup.

-Find the Right Pin Length
+How to Determine the Right Pin Length

 The next measurement to consider is the pin’s usable length.
 This refers to the part of the pin that actually passes through the receiver and your accessory, not including the handle or lock head.
 The pin needs to be long enough to go all the way through both sides of the receiver tube and the shank of your accessory, with enough room to secure the lock on the other end.
 For a 1-1/4 inch receiver, you’ll want a pin with at least 2 inches of usable length.
 For a 2-inch or 2-1/2 inch receiver, look for a pin with at least 3 inches of usable length.

-Avoid Common Sizing Mistakes
+Common Sizing Mistakes to Avoid

 Never use a pin that is too small for your receiver.
 For example, using a 1/2-inch pin in a hitch that requires a 5/8-inch pin is extremely dangerous.
 The smaller pin will allow for too much movement, which can cause the pinhole on your receiver to become elongated and worn over time.
 More importantly, this excessive play can lead to stress on the pin, causing it to shear off and your trailer to detach while you're driving.
 Always match the pin to your receiver’s requirements to ensure a secure connection.
 Investing in a properly sized, high-quality hitch lock is a small step that makes a huge difference in towing safety.